Skip to main content

 Vital Records

 Individuals in need of vital records, such as birth certificates, death records, and marriage licenses, can turn to the Texas Department of State Health Services for the necessary information and procedures.
 The Port Arthur area is also covered by the Social Security Administration's Death Master File, which provides access to Social Security death records.
-For people looking for to trace their family history or research genealogical information, the Texas State Library and Archives Commission offers a wealth of resources related to the city's past.
+For people looking for to trace their family history or research genealogical information, the Texas State Library and Archives Commission offers extensive resources related to the city's past.

 Business & Licensing Records